pytorch/nestedtensor/README.md

 # The nestedtensor package

-The nestedtensor package is now on road to prototype release (end of October 2020).
+The nestedtensor package is now on road to beta release.
+There is no definitive timeline yet.

 It is developed [against a fork](https://github.com/cpuhrsch/pytorchnestedtensor) of PyTorch to enable cutting-edge features such as improved performance or better torch.vmap integration.

-Developers wills thus need to build from source, but users can use the binary we will ship on a nightly basis once the prototype is released.
+Developers wills thus need to build from source, but users can use the binary we will start shipping soon ([see the related issue](https://github.com/pytorch/nestedtensor/issues/262)).

 ## Who can use this?